 About Hendrick Health System

-For more than 85 years, the Hendrick name has been the first name in healthcare in Abilene, Texas, and the Texas Midwest.
-As the first healthcare network to establish a true system of services, the Hendrick name reigns over a 522-bed medical center, a women’s center, rehabilitation hospital, cancer center and numerous other innovative services.
+For 90 years, the Hendrick name has been the first name in healthcare in Abilene, Texas, and the Texas Midwest.
+The Hendrick name reigns over a 522-bed medical center, a women’s center, rehabilitation hospital, cancer center and numerous other innovative services.

 Hendrick was the first hospital to permanently serve the Texas Midwest when its doors opened in 1924.
-During the Great Depression, it was the first hospital people of the Big Country area rallied behind to keep the doors open when money was scarce.
-Mr. and Mrs. Thomas Hendrick, for whom the institution was named, made the first major financial gift to the hospital.
+During the Great Depression, people of the Big Country area rallied behind the hospital to keep the doors open when money was scarce.
+Mr. and Mrs. Thomas Hendrick, for whom the institution was named, made a major financial gift to pay off debts and build a new wing to expand the hospital.
 Through the years it has been the first in the area to offer specialized services, creating departments to fill needs such as physical medicine, nuclear medicine, spiritual care and much more.

 There are numerous ways Hendrick is involved in the community, not just from a healthcare perspective, but from the various services Hendrick provides to the community.
 These services include: Children’s Miracle Network, Plans, First*Choice Membership Club, Hendrick Balance Center, Hendrick Cancer Center, Hendrick Center for Rehabilitation, Vera West Women’s Center, Hendrick Birth Place, Hendrick Health Club, Hendrick Heartsaver Network, Hendrick HouseCalls, Hendrick Medical Center Foundation, Hendrick Professional Pharmacy, Hendrick Radiology Center, Hendrick Regional Laboratory, Hendrick Sleep Disorders Center, Lifeline Emergency Response System, Level III Trauma Center, Meek Blood Center, Hendrick Children’s Hospital, Pastoral Care, Sellers Health Sciences Library, Skilled Nursing Facilities, Volunteer Services and more.
 Our staff and employees know what it means to give back to our community.
 Our employees help raise funds and give of their time to Children's Miracle Network, The United Way of Abilene and many other community organizations.

-The mission created more than 85 years ago continues today, and it will remain so as Hendrick Medical Center moves into the future, striving to deliver high quality healthcare emphasizing excellence and compassion consistent with the healing ministry of Jesus Christ.
+The mission created 90 years ago continues today, and it will remain so as Hendrick Medical Center moves into the future, striving to deliver high quality healthcare emphasizing excellence and compassion consistent with the healing ministry of Jesus Christ.